RexDc-Interactive/MENTL-Bot/README.md

 ## Installation

-You can add Calypso to your server with [this](https://discordapp.com/oauth2/authorize?client_id=416451977380364288&scope=bot&permissions=403008599) link!
+You can add MENTL to your server with [this](https://discordapp.com/oauth2/authorize?client_id=416451977380364288&scope=bot&permissions=403008599) link!
 Alternatively, you can clone this repo and host the bot yourself.
 ```
 git clone https://github.com/sabattle/CalypsoBot.git
 ```